 The essential difference between VoIP and VoLTE is the technology it uses.
 VoLTE is specially designed for 4G LTE networks.
 VoIP uses both 3G and 4G equally well.
 Some of the newer smartphone technologies, like the iPhone 6, are built to take advantage of VoLTE technology.

 - The quality and speed of VoLTE calls greatly exceed the existing 3G and 4G voice calls.

 - VoLTE calls have been rated higher quality than high-definition Skype even over a congested or loaded VoLTE network.

-- A VoLTE call uses fewer resources on both a handset and over the network, offering longer battery life and more efficient network for the mobile resulting in longer battery life for the end user and a more efficient network for the mobile operator.
+- A VoLTE call uses fewer resources on both a handset and over the network, offering longer battery life and a more efficient network for the mobile resulting in longer battery life for end users and a more efficient network for mobile operators.

 - More exclusive benefits VoLTE brings to enterprises can be learned here.